-A non-compete agreement is a legal document that allows employers to place restrictions on employees to protect the business’s sensitive information, confidential data, customer lists, and more.
+An Idaho Non-Compete Agreement is a legal document allowing employers to restrict employees to protect the business’s sensitive information, confidential data, customer lists, etc, in Idaho.
 Non-competes are often temporary documents that limit where an employee can work during or after employment.

-Idaho allows non-compete agreements and they are governed by a chapter of the Idaho code called “Agreements and Covenants Protecting Legitimate Business Interests (ACPLBI).
-Idaho generally allows a wide range of different non-compete agreements, but there are some rules and limitations.
+Idaho allows non-compete agreements governed by a chapter of the Idaho code called “Agreements and Covenants Protecting Legitimate Business Interests (ACPLBI).
+Idaho generally allows a wide range of other non-compete agreements, but there are some rules and limitations.
 Below is a guide to what is and is not enforceable in Idaho.

 Non-compete agreements in Idaho are legally enforceable, but there are limits on what can be enforced.
-In most cases, non-competitors are only allowed for “key” employees, which are defined in the Idaho code as employees in the top 5% of income within the company.
-[1]
+In most cases, non-competitors are only allowed for “key” employees, defined in § 44-2701 as employees in the company’s top 5% income.

 What’s Protected?